-Being in a relationship with a narcissist exposed me to massive amounts of pain on so many levels and in so many different ways that it has been difficult just to put what happened into words at times.
-There’s been sadness, grief, loneliness, confusion, fear, anger, humiliation, shame– all things you should never have to feel on a consistent basis in a healthy relationship with someone who claims to love you.
+Being in a relationship with a narcissist exposed me to massive amounts of pain that were difficult to explain.
+There was sadness, grief, loneliness, confusion, fear, anger, humiliation, shame.
+This emotional roller coaster is one you should never experience in a healthy relationship with someone who claims to love you.

 1. I discovered I have the ability to love and trust someone that much.

-Before meeting him, I had been rather guarded in my relationships.
-The intensity with which I fell in love with him happened because of a perfect storm of me having reached a point emotionally where I could share myself more openly with someone and of the someone who came along knowing exactly how to elicit those things from me.
 I had never really fallen in love before this, and now I know what the experience feels like and it was such a wonderful feeling.
-I know now that I have the capacity to love someone this much– someone who deserves it, and I can’t wait to share it someday with the right person when I’m ready.
+I know now that I have the capacity to love someone this much–someone who deserves it, and I can’t wait to share it someday with the right person when I’m ready.

 2. I was able to explore my own vulnerability with another person on a physical and emotional level, which helped me “level up.”